Towards Understanding the Dynamics of Gaussian-Stein Variational Gradient Descent: Introduction

-In an attempt to overcome the drawbacks of the nonparametric formulation of SVGD and also take cue from the GVI literature, in this work we study the dynamics of Gaussian-SVGD, a parametric formulation of SVGD.
+In an attempt to overcome the drawbacks of the nonparametric formulation of SVGD and also taking cue from the GVI literature, in this work we study the dynamics of Gaussian--SVGD, a parametric formulation of SVGD.
 Our contributions in this work are three-fold:

-\begin{itemize}[leftmargin=0.2in] \item \textbf{\textit{Mean-field results}:} We study the dynamics of Gaussian-SVGD in the mean-field setting and establish linear convergence for both Gaussian and strongly log-concave targets.
-As an example of the obtained results, \cref{tab:rates} shows the convergence rates of covariance for centered Gaussian families for several revelant algorithms.
-All of them will be introduced later in \cref{sec:manifoldnew,sec:dynamicsgaussian}.
-We also establish the well-posedness of the solutions for the mean-field PDE and discrete particle systems that govern SVGD with bilinear kernels (see \cref{sec:propertymeanfieldpde}).
-Prior work by~\cite{lu2019scaling} requires that the kernel be radial which rules out the important class of bilinear kernels that we consider. \cite{he2022regularized} relaxed the radial kernel assumption.
-However, they required boundedness assumptions which we avoid in this work for the case of bilinear kernels.